sindrets/diffview.nvim/README.md

 Additional commands for convenience:

 - `:DiffviewClose`: Close the current diffview.
 You can also use `:tabclose`.
+- `:DiffviewToggle`: Toggles the diffview open/close.
+Accepts the same args as `:DiffviewOpen`.
 - `:DiffviewToggleFiles`: Toggle the file panel.
 - `:DiffviewFocusFiles`: Bring focus to the file panel.
 - `:DiffviewRefresh`: Update stats and entries in the file list of the current